 It’s important after you step forward that you immediately bounce back from your feet and resume the ready position.
 Since playing up at the net reduces the court distance between you and your opponent, you will need to be quick in recovering.

 Following recovery, you want to quickly reset into the ready position facing the net with the racket held in front of you.
-This will allow you to quickly react to subsequent shots take at you while you are positioned at the net.
+This will allow you to quickly react to subsequent shots taken at you while you are positioned at the net.

 In case your opponent decides to lob the ball over you, the ready position will allow you to quickly register the oncoming lob and react by turning your body and running back towards the ball to cover the shot.